heyi-arm/pure-interface/README.md

 * Build targets (to demonstrate):
   * main (with DSOs)
+    * make main
+    * run ./main
-    * The dynamic module loader loads modules (libscheduler-default.so,) and the subsystem API stubs route the calls to the loaded modules
+    * The dynamic module loader loads all modules through libdl.so APIs and the subsystem API stubs route the calls to the loaded modules
+  * main-preload (with override DSOs)
+    * make main-preload
+    * make modules/libscheduler-default-override.so
+    * run PRE_LOAD=modules/libscheduler-default-override.so ./main-preload
+    * The preloaded DSO will override the scheduler subsystem API symbols directly and eliminate one level indirection of API calls through function pointers.
   * main-static
+    * make main-static
+    * run ./main-static
-    * The static built modules (libscheduler-default.a,) are compiled in and the subsystem API stubs can route the call to the static modules.
+    * The static built modules are compiled in and the subsystem API stubs route the calls to the static modules.
   * main-static-overload
-    * Scheduler API stubs can be overridden by static implementation module (libscheduler-default-override.a)
-  * libscheduler-default-override.so
+    * make main-static-override
-    * run command "$LD_PRELOAD=./libscheduler-default-override.so main" to
+    * run ./main-static-override
-      observe that scheduler API stubs can be overridden by DSO implementation module.
+    * The static built module will override the scheduler subsystem API symbols directly and eliminate one level indirection of API calls through function pointers.